FRUIT DONATION FAQ

 Depending on how much extra produce you have, we may be able to harvest your garden.
 If you have a few spare fruits or veggies that you cannot eat, we can connect you with a local hunger relief agency so your homegrown bounty does not go to waste.
 Learn about picking and donating your own garden veggies here.

-Yes, we are fully insured.
-Each fruit pick is led by a trained Volunteer Event Leader who makes sure each event goes off without a hitch!
+Yes, we are fully insured and each fruit pick is led by a trained Volunteer Event Leader.

 You receive a tax-deductible receipt the week following your harvest for your in-kind donation that details how many pounds you donated.